What is Skinny Fat?

 Listen to this article

-So, what is skinny fat, exactly?
+So, what is skinny fat science, exactly?

 Normal Weigh Obesity - Skinny Fat